toni-mo/bootstrap-grid/README.md

 ### Horizontal alignment
 Working with row again and adding following classes.
- * **.justify-content-start** - alignes columns on the left, in the begining of the row.
+ * **.justify-content-start** - aligns columns on the left, in the begining of the row.
- * **.justify-content-center** - alignes columns in the center of the row.
+ * **.justify-content-center** - aligns columns in the center of the row.
- * **.justify-content-end** - alignes columns on the right, in the end of the row.
+ * **.justify-content-end** - aligns columns on the right, in the end of the row.
- * **.justify-content-around** - alignes columns closer to the center with gap between and around the columns.
+ * **.justify-content-around** - aligns columns closer to the center with gap between and around the columns.
- * **.justify-content-between** - alignes columns at the left and right ends of the row with big gap between them.
+ * **.justify-content-between** - aligns columns at the left and right ends of the row with big gap between them.

 ```html
 <div class="row justify-content-start">